-For example, if you serve customers in the UK and US in different currencies, you’ll probably want to set up both an en-us (US) and an en-gb (UK) page variation to show prices in their local currency even if they are both English speakers.
+For example, if you serve customers in the UK, US, and Australia in different currencies, you’ll probably want to set up an en-us (US), an en-gb (UK), and an en-au variation showing prices in local currencies even if they’re all targeting English speakers.

 How to add hreflang tags to your website

-If you’re a developer or code-savvy and you’re up for a challenge, you can add hreflang tags to your website manually, either into your HTML headers or your XML sitemap.
+If you’re a developer or code-savvy and are up for a challenge, you can add hreflang tags to your website manually, either into your HTML headers or your XML sitemap.

-To add them to your HTML Headers, you’ll need to navigate to the <head> section of each multilingual page.
+To add hreflang tags manually inside your HTML headers, you’ll need to navigate to the <head> section of each multilingual page on your website.

-The hreflang code snippet you’ll need to paste in will depend on what languages/regions you’re service and your page URLs, but it should look something like this:
+The hreflang code snippet you’ll need to paste in will depend on what languages/regions you’re serving and your page URLs, but it should look something like this:

 <link rel="alternate" href="https://www.examplesite.com/" hreflang="en" /> <link rel="alternate" href="https://www.examplesite.com/en-gb/" hreflang="en-gb" /> <link rel="alternate" href="https://www.examplesite.com/en-us/" hreflang="en-us" />